bednarek-v/ADS-Team-Project-2024/README.md

 ## How to use the app

-First check that you have installed both Python and Node.js.
+Before using the app, ensure that you have the following installed on your system:

-You can download Python from https://www.python.org/downloads/ and Node.js from https://nodejs.org/en/download/package-manager.
+Python: Version 3.x or later (Download Python) Node.js: Version 14.x or later (Download Node.js)
+npm: Comes pre-installed with Node.js (used for managing frontend dependencies)

 ## Installation